 Difficulties in social communication

-Signs of difficulties in this area include:
+Signs in this area include:

 - rarely using language to communicate with other people